Skip to content

 • Print board edges

-When I finished organizing the components I created the outline and then exported the design to .svg.
-I opened this file using Inkscape and created 3 layers:
+After organizing the components, I created the outline and exported the design to .svg.
+I opened the file in Inkscape and created three layers:

 1. Background